 8. Do not spray too close to the skin

-Spraying from a distance of 15 to 20 centimeters will prevent those huge drops of perfume and, potentially, your clothes from being "stained with perfume".
+Spraying from a distance of 15 to 20 centimeters will prevent those huge perfume drops and, potentially, your clothes from getting "stained with perfume."

-If you are using oils, or a fragrance without the spray nozzle, we recommend avoiding places where the perfume could come into contact with clothing.
+If you are using oils, or a fragrance without a spray nozzle, we recommend avoiding places where the perfume could come into contact with clothing.

 9. Less is often more

-You've found your favorite perfume and you're enjoying it to the fullest.
-A generous spritz envelops you in the most beautiful fragrant cloud.
-You're happy.
+You found your favorite perfume and you enjoy it to the fullest.
+Spraying generously envelops you in the loveliest scented cloud.
+You are happy.

-But one day, you realize that the scent bubble has shrunk so much that you can barely smell your perfume, and now you don't know if your perfume has gone bad or what the problem could be.
+But one day, you realize that the scent bubble has shrunk so much that you can barely smell your perfume and now you don't know if your perfume went bad or what the problem might be.

 If this has happened to you, don't worry.
-Many people overspray their perfume and block their olfactory receptors.
-The solution is to use no more than two to four sprays at most.
-Also, avoid applying it near your nose to prevent olfactory saturation.
+Many people spray too much perfume and block their olfactory receptors.
+The solution is to spray no more than 2 to 4 sprays at most.
+At the same time, stop applying in areas close to the nose to avoid olfactory saturation.

 10. Spray after showering

-First things first, skin hydration is a major factor in how long your fragrance lasts.
-Perfumes interact fantastically with warm skin, and the scent is easily absorbed through open pores.
+First things first, skin hydration is a big factor in your fragrance's lasting power.
+Perfumes interact fantastically with warm skin and the scent is easily absorbed through open pores.

 Make sure your skin is dry, and apply it after showering or bathing.
 This will make your fragrance last all day.

 Oily skin retains fragrance better than dry skin.
-That's why it's a good idea to apply an unscented lotion to your pulse points and the rest of your body before applying perfume.
+That's why it's a good idea to put unscented lotion on your pulse points and the rest of your body before applying perfume.

-A small amount is enough, and ideally, you should apply the moisturizer after showering.
-This brings us to some other great alternatives below.
+A small amount is enough, and preferably, you should apply the moisturizer after showering.
+This leads us to other great alternatives right below.

 12. Apply petroleum jelly

 A helpful way to make your fragrances last longer is with petroleum jelly.
-Massaging petroleum jelly into your pulse points will make your skin oilier, allowing the perfume to "stick" to it.
-Because the perfume adheres to the petroleum jelly molecules, the fragrance will last longer.
+Massaging petroleum jelly into your pulse points will make your skin greasier, so the perfume will "stick," and as it adheres to the petroleum jelly molecules, the fragrance will last longer.

-Another romantic "strategy" that we've seen in friends or in movies are those disastrous walks through the fog that people take.
+Another romantic "strategy" we've seen in friends or movies are those infamous mist walks people do.

-Besides wasting money and spray if you do this, you're also not applying the fragrance correctly.
+Besides wasting money and spray if you do this, you are also not applying the fragrance correctly.

-Alcohol-based perfumes are made to be applied to bare skin for many good reasons, and none of them is staining your clothes or furniture.
+Alcohol-based perfumes are made to be applied to bare skin for many good reasons, and none of them is to stain your clothes or furniture.

 14. Spraying on clothes is a double-edged sword

-Generally, spraying your perfume on your clothes isn't something we recommend.
-The thing is, while you'll get greater projection and longevity of the fragrance, it also has disadvantages.
+Generally, spraying your perfume on clothes is not something we recommend.
+The thing is, while you will get greater projection and longevity from the fragrance, this also has drawbacks.

-Depending on the concentration of the perfume, it can leave unpleasant stains on the fabric, and when it does, you will be forced to wash that particular garment the same day to prevent the fragrances from mixing.
+Depending on the concentration of the perfume, it can leave unpleasant stains on the fabric and, by doing so, you will be forced to wash that particular garment on the same day to avoid mixing fragrances.

-Jewelry such as necklaces, earrings, and even wristwatches can be damaged by perfume, so be mindful of that as well.
+Jewelry such as necklaces, earrings, and even wristwatches can be damaged by perfume, so keep an eye on that too.

 15. Combine your fragrances

-The final tip in this first part of the guide on how to wear perfume is based on layering fragrances.
-Did you know that some perfume lines are designed so you can combine two or more fragrances and create something completely different?
+The last tip in this first part of the guide on how to wear perfume is based on fragrance layering.
+Did you know that some perfume lines are designed so that you can combine two or more fragrances and achieve something completely different?

-One of these lines is Tom Ford 's "Private Blend."
+One such line is Tom Ford's "Private Blend".
 The fragrances in this line enhance and complement each other.
-We recommend combining Tobacco Vanille with Oud Wood to highlight the woody aspects of Oud Wood and add an extra dimension to the sweetness of Tobacco Vanille's pipe tobacco.
+We recommend combining Tobacco Vanille with Oud Wood to enhance the woody aspects of Oud Wood and add an additional dimension to the pipe tobacco sweetness of Tobacco Vanille.